mspnp/solution-architectures/cicdbots/README.md

 ## Create the EchoBot app and its ARM templates to be deployed into Azure

-1. install the Microsoft Bot generators
+1. Install the Microsoft Bot generators

    ```bash
    dotnet new -i Microsoft.Bot.Framework.CSharp.EchoBot::4.14.1.2 --nuget-source https://botbuilder.myget.org/F/aitemplates/api/v3/index.json
    ```

-   :link: this step uses the .NET Core Templates for [Bot Framework v4](https://dev.botframework.com).
+   :link: This step uses the .NET Core Templates for [Bot Framework v4](https://dev.botframework.com).
 You could choose among other more advanced  bots if you want to.
 For more information, please visit [https://github.com/Microsoft/BotBuilder-Samples/tree/main/generators/dotnet-templates](https://github.com/Microsoft/BotBuilder-Samples/tree/main/generators/dotnet-templates).

-1. generate an echo bot in your local working copy:
+1. Generate an echo bot in your local working copy:

    ```bash
    dotnet new echobot -n echo-bot
    ```

-   :bulb: optionally, you could quickly test this new bot app locally, from the [Run the EchoBot app locally](./run-the-echobot-app-locally.-_optional_) section.
+   :bulb: Optionally, you could quickly test this new bot app locally, from the [Run the EchoBot app locally](./run-the-echobot-app-locally.-_optional_) section.
 If not interested at this moment, please proceed with the following section.

 ## Register a new Azure Bot in your Azure subscription